The importance of a word in a sentence can be emphasized by placing it at the end after a starting “what”

 (h) What the ancient Egyptians wrote on was papyrus.

 Here, the preposition part of the phrase (on) stays with the verb, but its following noun moves to the end.
 It is perhaps the type of meaning expressed by the preposition phrase that determines its grammar: time phrases like at night cannot be split, whereas “instrument” phrases (naming tools – see 73.
-Saying How with “By” and “With”) can.
+Ways of Saying How) can.
 Others that can be split include to and for before an indirect object (see 126.
 Verbs with an Indirect Object) and the by associated with passive verbs.
 All are what I have elsewhere called “grammatical” prepositions (see 111.
 Words with their Own Preposition).

 Ordinary adverbs like quickly, yesterday and too much also seem unable to be highlighted at the end of a what sentence.
 Verbs expressing states rather than actions – e.g. EXIST, HAVE and KNOW – do not easily fit there either.
 Nouns and adjectives in the “complement” position after BE are perhaps rarely highlighted because of repetition like the following: